weijiekoh/mixer/README.md

 A technical specification of the mixer can be found [here](https://hackmd.io/qlKORn5MSOes1WtsEznu_g).

+This mixer is highly experimental and not yet audited.
+Do not use it to mix real funds yet.

 ## Getting started for local development and testing

 These instructions have been tested with Ubuntu 18.0.4 and Node 11.14.0.